warotm/warotm/README.md

 ----

-Data Engineer | AI/ML Specialist\
+Data Engineer | AI/ML Specialist
-Specialities : Python, PySpark, SQL, GCP, Databricks, Alteryx
+Specialities : Python, PySpark, SQL, AWS, GCP, Databricks, Alteryx

 ----

 Introduction
 ------------

-A Data Engineer with a strong AI and machine learning background.
-I'm passionate about optimising and automating data tasks for enhanced efficiency.
-Continuously pursuing knowledge to stay ahead of emerging trends.
+Data Engineer specialised and interested in process optimisation, data analytics, artificial intelligence, machine learning, and cloud platforms.

-With experience in both technical and managerial roles, I excel at bridging the gap between developers and business users.
+Currently working for Aerometrex, an Australian leading practitioner of aerial imaging, with MetroMap Insight, where spatial imagery meets machine learning.

-Currently, seeking opportunities in Australia to grow my career in a diverse and multicultural environment.
+More than five years of data processing experience, as well as a master's degree in business.
+Competent at bridging the expectation gap between technical and business people.

-Let's collaborate for success on this exciting global journey!
+Constantly searching for an adventurous opportunity to challenge, hone and utilise all of my skills to exploit difficult-to-solve problems.

 Key Skill Summary
 -----------------